rrohm/fx-actions/README.md

 Project History
 ===============

+2016-03-06   Added multi-behaviour handeler and docs.
+Added multi-behaviour handler.
+2016-03-03   Default Image of FXActions is now overridable per annotation attribute.
+2016-10-31   Support for ADD and ASSIGN mode in behaviour.
 2015-05-04   New project description online, minor updates in code and javadocs.
 2014-09-16   License decision made, it is  LGPL 2.1.
 2014-07-14   The repository has been just created.
 Code follows!